 Ask around the student community to see if anyone is looking for a new roommate.

-If you would prefer to live on your own, there is no shortage of options across the city.
+If you prefer to live on your own, there is no shortage of options across the city.
 Private apartments are not often furnished, so this is important to consider when thinking through your budget.
 Many apartment rentals are overseen by property management companies, which can mean less flexibility when negotiating the terms of your lease than working with an individual landlord.

 How to find private apartments/houses: